bcharlier/HMMA238/Python-modules/tp.md

     .gitignore
 ```

 The top level directory is the root of our VCS repository `packaging_tutorial.git`.
 The sub-directory, `biketrauma`, is the actual Python module.
+XXX TODO : what is VCS here, is it VSCode?

-**Exercise:** We are going to create a new python module that can be used to visualize the bike dataset.
+**Exercise:** We are going to create a new `python` module that can be used to visualize the bike dataset.

   1. Create a new folder `~/packaging_tutorial/` and initialize a git in it.
   2. Create a `.gitignore` file to ignore `__pycache__`, `.vscode` directories and files containing the string `egg-info` or `dist` in their name as well.
   3. Push your work into a new repository on your github.
-  4. Create an empty sub-folder `~/packaging_tutorial/biketrauma/data`.
+  4. Create an empty sub-folder `~/packaging_tutorial/biketrauma/data` locally on your computer/session.
   How to add it to git?
+  XXX TODO: question unanswered
   5. Create a sub-folder `~/packaging_tutorial/biketrauma`.
-This is where our python module will be stored.
+This is where our `python` module will be stored.
   6. Create a `~/packaging_tutorial/biketrauma/__init__.py` file where a string `__version__` defined at `0.0.1`.
   7. Create **an empty** `~/packaging_tutorial/setup.py` file.
   8. Commit and push into your repository.